BLST focuses on business logic attacks to provide more information, higher impact, and perfect working comfort.

 - Then, the attacker removes 9 of those items from the cart.

-- And finally, since the system hasn't checked if there are still enough items in the cart, the attacker buys only 1 item and still gets the discount.
+- Finally, since the system hasn't checked if there are still enough items in the cart, the attacker buys only 1 item and still gets the discount.

-While this example seems pretty simple and easy to enforce, many developers forget to implement sanity-checks like this in many places.
-And, of course, there are also much more complicated logic attacks out there.
+While this example seems pretty simple and easy to enforce, many developers forget to implement sanity-checks like these in many places.
+This is just a simple example, but there are much more complicated logic attacks out there.

-For summary, logic attacks are very common and are unique to each application and feature, and are also very dangerous.
-Both of those properties makes them very hard to discover using automated tools, but also very important do fix.
+To summarize, logic attacks are very common and are unique to each application and feature and are also very dangerous.
+Those properties make them very hard to discover using automated tools but also very important to fix.